 In any case, having done all of this research, I’m reconsidering our hesitation to install the panels, and we may yet become a statistic of being influenced by the neighbours to do what we want to do anyway.
 If you’re in the same boat and are in the Netherlands, here’s a good list of things to keep in mind.

-Update: We did get solar panels in January 2015.
+Update: We did get six solar panels in January 2015 and now pay almost nothing for electricity.